Strictly Constrained Generative Modeling via Split Augmented Langevin Sampling: Application to physically constrained generative modeling

-\paragraph{Experimental setup} We perform cyclic data assimilation on the Burgers equation discretized on a 200-point spatial grid.
+\paragraph{Experimental setup} We perform cyclic data assimilation on the Burgers equation discretized on a~200-point spatial grid.
 The ground truth trajectory evolves from a random initial condition over a time horizon~$H = 8$.
 Observations are sparse: the system is observed at 10 equally spaced times, with 4 noisy spatial measurements at fixed, evenly spaced locations.
 Each method runs for 5 cycles per trajectory, producing a predicted trajectory that can be compared to the ground truth.
-The first baseline is 3D-Var~\cite{courtier1998ecmwf}, which estimates the state with a Gaussian posterior.
-We compare 3D-Var to deep generative models by training a diffusion model offline on a dataset of trajtories, without any conditioning.
-At sampling time, diffusion is combined with the Gaussian posterior, which conditions sampling to the available information.
-For each cycle, the analysis is computed as the average of 5 diffusion posterior samples.
-The experiment is repeated on 50 independent trajectories.
-We compute the average mean squared error with respect to the ground truth in the state space, in~$\ell_2$ norm, and in the constraint space, where the constraint violation error is the sample average of~$h^2(x)$ for constraint function~$h$.
-All methods share the same forecast model. \paragraph{Results} Figure~\ref{fig:sequential-assimilation} shows selected assimilated states and averaged error curves.
-In this under-observed setting, the diffusion prior helps to reconstruct the structure of complex states better than the Gaussian prior, especially for longer times, where the system shows a stiffer structure.
+The first baseline is 3D-Var~\citep{courtier1998ecmwf}, which estimates the state with a Gaussian posterior.
+At sampling time, the diffusion model is combined with the Gaussian posterior, which conditions sampling to the available information.
+For each cycle, the analysis is computed as the average of~5 diffusion posterior samples.
+The experiment is repeated over 50 independent trajectories.
+We compute the average mean squared error with respect to the ground truth in the state space, in~$\ell_2$ norm, and in the constraint space, where the quadratic constraint violation error is reported.
+All methods share the same biased linear forecast model. \paragraph{Results} Figure~\ref{fig:sequential-assimilation} shows assimilated states and averaged error curves.
+In this under-observed setting, the diffusion prior helps to regularize the structure of complex states better than the Gaussian prior, especially for longer times, where the system shows a stiffer structure.
 However, unconstrained diffusion drifts away from the true trajectory, with significant deviations in both mass and energy.
-The projected diffusion method strictly enforces constraints but introduces high-frequency artifacts, leading to physically implausible states.
-Our algorithm SAL achieves the best compromise: it respects conservation and guides sampling toward physically plausible states, resulting in significantly lower estimation error.
+Projected diffusion~\citep{christopher2024constrained} strictly enforces constraints but introduces high-frequency artifacts, leading to physically implausible states.
+Our algorithm CASAL achieves the best compromise: it respects conservation and guides sampling toward physically plausible states, resulting in significantly lower estimation error.
+Wall-clock computational times are reported in Appendix~\ref{appendix:data-assimilation}, and show the efficiency of our variable splitting approach in constraining latent diffusion model.
 These results highlight the potential of constrained generative modeling for robust data assimilation in physical systems.